mohragk/VermeerMonosynth-1/README.md

 This project was made using Juce 5.4.1 and some functions are deprecated in newer versions of Juce.
 You should build this using version 5.4.1 or older.
 You van find [older versions of Juce](https://github.com/juce-framework/JUCE/releases) over [here](https://github.com/juce-framework/JUCE/releases).

+### VST3 vs VST2
+As VST2 is no longer available as a free SDK, I suggest porting this project to VST3.